Key Management

 Areev signs grains with COSE Sign1 (RFC 9052) using EdDSA over Ed25519.
 Signing keys are managed separately from encryption keys, with private seeds and public verifying keys stored independently.
 The DID is embedded in the COSE header as the key ID; content addressing always uses SHA-256 of the inner .mg blob, never of the COSE envelope.

-You can register a signing DID for your organization through the Console under Settings → Security → Signing, or programmatically via POST /api/security/signing/keys.
+You can register a signing DID for your organization through the Console under Settings → Security → Signing.
 Once registered, Areev can auto-sign all grains in a memory without per-request key specification.

 Related